For 130 years, Abbott has been creating life-changing technologies – innovation that has always counted on women as key contributors.

 That commitment to giving women an equal voice and the opportunity to innovate and lead has only accelerated.

-For the 11th straight year, that commitment landed Abbott on the Top Company for Executive Women list, which considers factors such as the representation of women as corporate officers (such as our head of rapid diagnostics and top engineer), in management and profit-and-loss ranks.
+For the 11th straight year, that commitment landed Abbott on the Top Company for Executive Women list, which considers factors such as the representation of women as corporate officers, in management and profit-and-loss ranks.
 It also weighs programs and policies that promote the advancement of women.

 Karmin Maritato, who plays a key role in archiving the company’s history, joined the company in the early 1980s, working as part of a corps of tour guides.
 She hosted visitors, including pharmacy students, physicians and customers, and over time became a go-to source for history on Abbott products, businesses and operations.
 Today, she's divisional vice president of corporate relations, one of many women leaders at Abbott who've grown their careers from entry-level ranks to its most senior levels.